-If you inspect the underlying types for these transactions, you'll notice that a "nonce" field is required.
+If you inspect the underlying types for these transactions, you'll notice that a nonce field is required.
 This is a unique integer in ascending order.
 Our off-chain engine has a nonce query to return the latest nonce for a given subaccount.
 All this is abstracted away within the SDK, so you do not need to manually use this query.

 Import the functions